FedMT: Federated Learning with Mixed-type Labels: Abstract

 \section{Abstract}

-In \emph{federated learning}~(FL), classifiers (e.g., deep networks) are trained on datasets from multiple centers without exchanging data across them, and thus improves \emph{sample efficiency}.
-In the classical setting of FL, the \emph{same labeling criterion} is usually employed across all centers being involved in training.
-This constraint greatly limits the applicability of FL.
-For example, standards used for \emph{disease diagnosis} are more likely to be different across clinical centers, which mismatches the classical FL setting.
-In this paper, we consider an important yet under-explored setting of FL, namely FL with \emph{mixed-type labels} where \emph{different labeling criteria} can be employed by various centers, leading to inter-center label space differences and challenging existing FL methods designed for the classical setting.
-To effectively and efficiently train models with mixed-type labels, we propose a theory-guided and model-agnostic approach that can make use of the underlying correspondence between those label spaces and can be easily combined with various FL methods such as FedAvg.
-We present \emph{convergence analysis} based on over-parameterized ReLU networks.
-We show that the proposed method can achieve linear convergence in label projection, and demonstrate the impact of the parameters of our new setting on the convergence rate.
-The proposed method is evaluated and the theoretical findings are validated on benchmark and medical datasets.
+In \emph{federated learning}~(FL), classifiers (e.g., deep networks) are trained on datasets from multiple data centers without exchanging data across them, which improves the \emph{sample efficiency}.
+However, the conventional FL setting assumes the \emph{same labeling criterion} in all data centers involved, thus limiting its practical utility.
+This limitation becomes particularly notable in domains like \emph{disease diagnosis}, where different clinical centers may adhere to different standards, making traditional FL methods unsuitable.
+This paper addresses this important yet under-explored setting of FL, namely FL with \emph{mixed-type labels}, where the allowance of \emph{different labeling criteria} introduces inter-center label space differences.
+To address this challenge effectively and efficiently, we introduce a model-agnostic approach called \ours{}, which estimates label space correspondences and projects classification scores to construct loss functions.
+The proposed \ours{} is versatile and integrates seamlessly with various FL methods, such as FedAvg.
+Experimental results on benchmark and medical datasets highlight the substantial improvement in classification accuracy achieved by \ours{} in the presence of mixed-type labels.